What a Business Owners Policy Is All About:

 A Business Owners Policy packages together several policies to offer small and mid-sized business owners one convenient policy to protect themselves.
 It simplifies coverage needs by combining two policies that most businesses need - property and liability - while offering savings over purchasing each policy separately.
 Business Interruption Insurance is also frequently included in a BOP.

 Businesses can tailor a BOP to meet the unique needs of their industry or situation by adding additional optional coverages.
 One of the most popular optional coverages to add to a BOP is data breach coverage.
 If your business stores or handles private customer information, you can add coverage to protect yourself in case of a data breach.
-Another popular addition is Professional Liability/Errors and Omissions Insurance, which is important if you provide services to clients for a fee.

 Do I Need a Business Owners Policy?